Forests and woodlands

 The forests and woods are one of the North York Moors best kept secrets.
-With more woodland than the New Forest, trees cover over 20% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.
+With more woodland than the New Forest, trees cover 23% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.

 1. Dalby, the Great Yorkshire Forest

-With so much to do, stay in the heart of the forest in the luxurious surroundings of High Dalby House and Cottages, go for a cabin experience at Dalby Forest Lodges or a spot of camping and glamping in camping pods at Pexton Moor Farm and Stoneclose Campsite or Gumboots and Wellington's shepherd huts.
+With so much to do, stay in the heart of the forest in the luxurious surroundings of High Dalby House, go for a cabin experience at Dalby Forest Lodges or a spot of camping and glamping in camping pods at Pexton Moor Farm, and Stoneclose Campsite or Gumboots and Wellington's shepherd huts.

 2. May Beck and Falling Foss

 Start your woodland adventures at May Beck with its dappled light, shallow waters to paddle in and even a bridge to play pooh-sticks, for the big kid in you.
 An idyllic tea garden set in an old gamekeeper's cottage deep in the woods next to Falling Foss waterfall completes the perfect day out.
 Think homemade cakes and pots of tea served at outdoor tables in a rustic glade – the words ‘dingly-dell’ were never so apt.